 So the plot is no help at all.

-The acting is pretty typical for 1914, still very stagey and full of grand gestures.
+The acting is very stagey and full of grand gestures, broad by 1914 standards.
 Farnum is a likable, masculine presence on the screen and Red Wing has a disarming sincerity but Winifred Kingston is just dreadful and her oversized hair bow is ridiculous.
 The rest of the cast range between offensive (Joseph Singleton as Red Wing’s drunken dad) and hammy.
 So the acting is no help at all.

 What does this film have going for it?
 Why, the very thing that caused DeMille to make his move to Hollywood: The scenery!